taniarascia/chip8/README.md

 - [Acknowlegdements](#acknowledgements)
 - [License](#license)

-## Concepts
+## Motivation

+Chip8.js is an ongoing project to write a Chip-8 emulator in JavaScript.
+The main motivation is to learn lower level programming concepts, detailed [here](#concepts), and to increase familiarity with the Node.js environment.

-Concepts I learned while writing this program:
+Here are some of the concepts I learned while writing this program:

 - The base system: specifically base 2 (binary), base 10 (decimal), base 16 (hexadecimal), how they interact with each other and the concept of abstract numbers in programming
 - Bits, nibbles, bytes, ASCII encoding, and big and little endian values